sigurdschneider/lvc/README.md

     A parser generator mostly compatible with ocamlyacc (but better at explaining conflicts): http://gallium.inria.fr/~fpottier/menhir/
-    Sources compile with version 20170712.
+    Sources compile with version 20171013.
+Other versions might work.

 - **ruby** [optional]